jakecinco/chat-app/README.md

 ### Branch 1 feature/nav-bar

 Initial styling and set up of this component - I like to choose fonts, colors, look and feel - images or anything that makes the app stand out from a ux point of view and is easy to navigate from a ui point of view.
-I like Pixabay for student projects [https://pixabay.com/] this image credit goes to Prawny from Pixabya
+I like Pixabay for student projects [https://pixabay.com/] this image credit goes to Prawny from Pixabay, the logo icon is from fontawesome.

+This quickly sets up the look and feel with some light Tachyon styling and React Tilt, for animation in React.